mhk18896/Embedded-Linux/README.md

 </p>

+#### QEMU Script
+We have to write a bash script for running QEMU and also include our hardware model so that we can integrate our hardware model with emualted system.
+I have written a bash script which you can  find in the repository here [QEMU Bash Script](qemu_32.sh).
 ---

+## Software

 ## Refrences
 Here are some of the links that i used to do my work on this project